Blog· 5min October 31, 2022

 - emojis can help but they the interpretation of them can be very subjective.

 I personally look at the emoji itself without paying attention at the label of it, so I ended up using the :blush: one to express joy.
-That face, to me, is a happy face until I realised that I was delivering the wrong message #epicfail.
+That face, to me, is a happy face until I realized that I was delivering the wrong message #epicfail.

 To overcome these limitations, we need to be more careful in the language we use, express our opinions and ideas in the best, straightforward way to be sure that the message is not misunderstood.